 -------------------------------------------------------------------------------------------------------

-The analysis of the ratings revealed that the highest level of guilt was attributed to an 'attractive' male of East Asian descent.
-'Attractive' white, dark-skinned, and East Asian females, as well as 'attractive' white males, were also found to have high levels of guilt, though significantly lower than the 'attractive' East Asian male.
-'Unattractive' females (regardless of ethnic background) were significantly rated as the least guilty.
+The analysis of the ratings revealed that the highest level of guilt was attributed to an attractive male of East Asian descent.
+Attractive White, dark-skinned, and East Asian females, as well as attractive White males, were also found to have high levels of guilt, though significantly lower than the attractive East Asian males.
+Unattractive females regardless of ethnic background were significantly rated as the least guilty.

-To examine the relationship between the three independent variables (attractiveness, ethnicity, and gender) and the perceived level of guilt of the offender, a three-way repeated measures ANOVA was conducted.
-The analysis revealed main effects for the attractiveness of the offender , for ethnicity and gender .
+To examine the relationship between the three independent variables (attractiveness, ethnicity, and gender) and the perceived level of guilt of the offender, a three-way repeated measures Analysis of Variance (ANOVA) test was conducted.
+The analysis revealed the main effects for attractiveness of the offender, ; ethnicity, ; and gender, .

-That is, when ignoring the other two variables, for each of the three effects, attractive offenders were attributed higher guilt (M = 7.25, SD = 2.31) than unattractive offenders (M = 6.59, SD = 2.40).
-Participants attributed significantly more guilt to offenders of East Asian descent (M = 7.09, SD = 2.24) compared to white (M = 6.84, SD = 2.28) or dark-skinned offenders (M = 6.81, SD = 2.44).
-Post-hoc tests revealed no significant difference in the degree of guilt between white and dark-skinned offenders (p > .05).
+When ignoring the other two variables, for each of the three effects, attractive offenders were attributed higher guilt (M = 7.25, SD = 2.31) than unattractive offenders (M = 6.59, SD = 2.40).
+Participants attributed significantly more guilt to offenders of East Asian descent (M = 7.09, SD = 2.24) compared to White (M = 6.84, SD = 2.28) or dark-skinned offenders (M = 6.81, SD = 2.44).
+Post hoc tests revealed no significant difference in the degree of guilt between White and dark-skinned offenders (p > .05).
 Additionally, men were attributed significantly more guilt (M = 7.04, SD = 2.17) than women (M = 6.79, SD = 2.29).

-The analysis also revealed a significant three-way interaction between attractiveness, ethnicity, and gender in relation to the perceived level of guilt of the offender, .
-This indicates that the relationship between gender and the offender's attractiveness in relation to the perceived level of guilt depends on the offender's ethnicity.
-Consequently, simple two-way interactions between gender and attractiveness, as well as the simple effects within each ethnicity group (white, dark-skinned, and East Asian), were examined using Bonferroni correction for multiple comparisons.
+The analysis also revealed a significant three-way interaction between attractiveness, ethnicity, and gender to the perceived level of guilt of the offender, .
+This indicates that the relationship between gender and the offender's attractiveness to the perceived level of guilt depends on the offender's ethnicity.
+Consequently, simple two-way interactions between gender and attractiveness, as well as the simple effects within each ethnicity group (White, dark-skinned, and East Asian), were examined using the Bonferroni correction for multiple comparisons.

-A significant two-way interaction between gender and the offender's attractiveness in relation to the degree of attributed guilt was found among white and dark-skinned individuals .
-No significant two-way interaction between gender and attractiveness was found for East Asian individuals .
+A significant two-way interaction between gender and the offender's attractiveness to the degree of attributed guilt was found among White, and dark-skinned individuals, .
+No significant two-way interaction between gender and attractiveness was found for East Asian individuals, .

-In examining simple effects regarding gender, it was found that among white and dark-skinned individuals, 'attractive' women were attributed more guilt than 'unattractive' women.
-Among white and dark-skinned men, no significant difference was found in the degree of guilt attributed to 'attractive' men compared to 'unattractive' men.
-Among East Asian individuals, 'attractive' offenders were attributed more guilt than 'unattractive' offenders, regardless of gender (see Figure 2).
+In examining simple effects regarding gender, it was found that among White and dark-skinned individuals, attractive women were attributed more guilt than unattractive women.
+Among White and dark-skinned men, no significant difference was found in the degree of guilt attributed to attractive men compared to unattractive men.
+Among East Asian individuals, attractive offenders were attributed more guilt than unattractive offenders, regardless of gender (see Figure 2).

 -----------------------------------------------------------------------------------------------------